-Unbuildable area includes but is not limited to required yards, easements, and Flood Plain Corridor and Severe Constraints Lands as classified in section 18.3.10.060.
-For the purposes of implementing chapter 18.4.8 Solar Access, unbuildable area does not include a required yard area.
+Unbuildable area includes but is not limited to required yards, easements, and Flood Plain Corridor, Hillside, and Severe Constraints Lands as classified in section 18.3.10.060.
+For the purposes of implementing chapter 18.4.8 Solar Access, unbuildable area does not include a required solar setback area.

-Yard.
+- Yard.
 An open space on outdoor area of a lot which is unobstructed by a structure, except as allowed in section 18.2.4.050 Yard Requirements and General Exceptions, and measured from a lot line to the nearest point of a building.
-May also be an area defined by required setbacks (e.g., between a building or structure and nearest property line).

-- Yard, Front.
+May also be an area defined by required setbacks (e.g., between a building or structure and nearest property line). - 4.
+Yard, Front.
 A yard between side lot lines and measured horizontally at right angles to the front lot line from the front lot line to the nearest point of the building. - Yard, Side.
-An open spaceyard between the front and rear yards measured horizontally and at right angles from the side lot line to the nearest point of the building. - Yard, Rear.
+An open spaceyard between the front and rear yards measured horizontally and at right angles from the side lot line to the nearest point of the building. - 6.
+Yard, Rear.
 A yard between side lot lines and measured horizontally at right angles to the rear yard line from the rear yard line to the nearest point of the building.

-SECTION 7.
+SECTION 8.
 Codification.
 In preparing this ordinance for publication and distribution, the City Recorder shall not alter the sense, meaning, effect, or substance of the ordinance, but within such limitations, may:

-- (a) Renumber sections and parts of sections of the ordinance; - (b) Rearrange sections; - (c) Change reference numbers to agree with renumbered chapters, sections or other parts; - (d) Delete references to repealed sections;

-- (e) Substitute the proper subsection, section, or chapter numbers; - (f) Change capitalization and spelling for the purpose of uniformity; - (g) Add headings for purposes of grouping like sections together for ease of reference; and - (h) Correct manifest clerical, grammatical, or typographical errors.
+- (a) Renumber sections and parts of sections of the ordinance; - (b) Rearrange sections; - (c) Change reference numbers to agree with renumbered chapters, sections or other parts; - (d) Delete references to repealed sections; - (e) Substitute the proper subsection, section, or chapter numbers; - (f) Change capitalization and spelling for the purpose of uniformity; - (g) Add headings for purposes of grouping like sections together for ease of reference; and - (h) Correct manifest clerical, grammatical, or typographical errors.

-SECTION 8.
+SECTION 9.
 Severability.
 Each section of this ordinance, and any part thereof, is severable, and if any part of this ordinance is held invalid by a court of competent jurisdiction, the remainder of this ordinance shall remain in full force and effect.

-The fo regoing ordinance was s first read by title only in accordance with Article X, Section 2(C)
+1 The foregoing ordinance was first read by title only in accordance with Article X, Section 2(C)

-of the City Charter on the day of , 2020, and duly PASSED and ADOPTED
+2 of the City Charter on theday of , 2020, and duly PASSED and ADOPTED

-this day of , 2020.
+3 this, 2020.

+4

+5

+6

-Meliss a Huhtala, City Record der
+7 Melissa Huhtala, City Recorder

-SIGNI ED and APPROVED tl nis day of , 2020.
+8 SIGNED and APPROVED this day o f, 2020.

+9

+10

+11

-John Stromberg, Mayor
+12 John Stromberg, Mayor

-Reviev wed as to form:
+13 Reviewed as to form:

+14

+15

+16

-David H. Lohman, City Atto rnev
+17 David H. Lohman, City Attorney

+18

+19

+20

+21

+22

+23

+24

+25

+26

+27

+28

+29

+30